Tandem place choice

 Use this national guide until you know which kind of tandem direction fits.

-This keeps the national page useful without turning it into a booking desk, a fake ranking table, or a local page pretending to answer every place in Montenegro by itself.
+This keeps the national page useful without turning it into a current-availability page, a universal ranking table, or a single page claiming to answer every place in Montenegro by itself.

 Quick answers